PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

     }
 ```

-Custom requests, allowing you to post events to the GameSparks platform can be achieved by using the sendWithData method.
+Custom requests, which allow you to post events to the GameSparks platform can be achieved by using the sendWithData method.
 See the example below for sending a LogEventRequest for an Event with shortCode "FIRST_EVENT" and 3 attributes "NUMBER_ATTR", "STRING_ATTR" and "JSON_ATTR"

 ```
     gamesparks.sendWithData("LogEventRequest",